What Trump's latest H-1B move means for workers and business

 Watson said "I strongly suspect delays will continue."

 H-1Bs are at the center of controversy as President Trump vows to deliver on campaign promises to reduce immigration.
-He has bashed the program as a way for companies to hire foreign workers who take jobs away from Americans, at lower salaries.

 There are several efforts in Congress to change how the H-1B program works.
 One bipartisan bill would reform the program by instructing officials to grant visas on merit, rather than through lottery.